newcontext-oss/kitchen-terraform/README.md

 ##### groups

-A collection of group mappingsmappings containing control and connection options for the different server instance groups in the Terraform configuration.
+A collection of group mappings containing control and connection options for the different server instance groups in the Terraform configuration.

 Each group consists of:

 - a name to use for logging purposes

-- a mapping ofof Inspec attribute names to Terraform output variable names to define for the suite's Inspec profile
+- a mapping of Inspec attribute names to Terraform output variable names to define for the suite's Inspec profile

 - a collection of controls to include from the suite's Inspec profile